sinisterchipmunk/xmlsec/README.md

 functionality, and no one has sent a pull request.
 (Hint, hint!)

 - Currently, it is not possible to operate on individual XML nodes.
-The `xmlsec` operations must be performed on the entire document.
+The `nokogiri-xmlsec` operations must be performed on the entire document.

 ## Contributing